getodk/xforms-spec/_sections/60-repeats.md

 ...
 {% endhighlight %}

-When a client needs to compactly show a single repeat instance in its user interface (e.g. as a collapsed repeat or a table-of-contents item), it is recommended to show the label of the first child group of that repeat.
+When a client needs to compactly show a single repeat instance in its user interface (e.g. as a collapsed repeat or a table-of-contents item), it is recommended to show the label of the first child of that repeat if that first child is a group.

 ### Creation, Removal of Repeats